vaibhav-research/gut_microbiome_project/Contributing.md

 ### 4.5.
 Need Help?

 If you have questions or need guidance:
+*   **Want to be assigned to an issue?** Join the [huggingscience Discord server](https://discord.com/invite/VYkdEVjJ5J) and communicate your interest in the relevant channel!
 *   Open an issue on GitHub to discuss your proposed changes.
 *   Reach out to the maintainers for clarification on architectural decisions.
 *   Review the `README.md` and `CONFIG_GUIDE.md` for additional context.